-Remote Assistance allows a professional Information Services technician to connect to a College computer in real-time while on the phone with a community member.
+Remote Assistance allows a professional Library & Information Technology Services technician to connect to a College computer in real-time while on the phone with a community member.
 With the caller’s permission, this connection allows the technician to view and/or control the caller’s computer in order to solve problems and demonstrate solutions.

 Remote Assistance is available for both Windows and Mac, and may be available for other platforms.

 To resolve many problems more immediately, often at the time of first call by:

 - Allowing a professional technician an immediate, direct look at a problem.

 - Enabling a community member to reproduce/demonstrate a problem.